executium/trending-historical-cryptocurrency-news/README.md

 ## Trending News Data
 Trending news data is display on a day per day basis.
 The date format must be YYYY-MM-DD.
 You have the additional option to utilize `keyword_contains` which will enable you to pull back all data on keywords which contain your string.
 This ability is also extended with `title_contains` and `brief_contains`.
 For multiple keywords to search add a coma (,) onto the string and the system will search for multiple, up to a maximum of 10 per contains.

+You can exclude keywords by using `exclude_keywords` to bypass keywords you do not want returned.
+This should be a coma seperated list.

 ```
 POST /api/v2/public/trending-news-data
 ```